ColeNikol/Random-Ads-Manager/README.md

 Licenced under MIT licence, you can do almost whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
-Have to keep the Attribution links or maybe Buy me a coffee to see the next project or want me to change and create something unique just for you
+Have to keep the Attribution links or maybe Buy me a coffee to see the next project or if want me to change and create something unique just for you